uroborosq/uroborosq/README.md

 ---

 IT and Linux enthuasiat.
 I enjoy exploring the world of programming and desktop Linux configuring and customization.
-You can find my configs and scripts for GNOME and Sway [here](https://github.com/uroborosq/mess-of-linux-configurations).
+You can find my configs and scripts for GNOME, Plasma and Sway [here](https://github.com/uroborosq/mess-of-linux-configurations).

 Under this greeting you can find my best projects, such as game automation using Go, Fiber and Postrges, several implementations of distributed file system, service for managing tournaments and a lot more!